 WinCo is an employee-owned food-supply chain that cares as much for its employees as it does for its customers.
-As a result, the customer service and store care is personal: the stores are spotless, well-stocked, and employees are easy to find if you have a question, not to mention always kind, informed, and personal.
+As a result, the customer service and store care is exceptional: the stores are spotless, well-stocked, and employees are easy to find if you have a question, not to mention always kind, informed, and personal.
 And it’s always a surprise to find items I purchase in more specialty stores – even Amazon! – at least 40% cheaper!
 Who knew my favorite Roasted Salsa Verde (Herdez) was available at half the price!
 I love this store and am willing to drive out of my way to shop there.

 As I was walking down an aisle I noticed a tall woman and young man walk over to a much older man as he was cleaning the floors: